James Blomfield: Foundations & work

 On his return to Canada, his career flourished with such commissions as Holy Trinity Cathedral, New Westminster, St. Paul's Anglican Church in Vancouver, Gabriola, the home of Benjamin Tingley, and the original Rogers Window at Government House in Victoria (destroyed by fire in 1957).

 Together with Robert McKay Fripp, S.M.
 Everleigh, and A. Woodroffe, in 1900 he co-founded the Arts and Crafts Association of Vancouver, which later became the Studio Club (1904) and finally the British Columbia Society of Fine Arts (1908).

 Some time after the turn of the century, he moved to Washington State and later to Chicago where he became professor of design at the Chicago Academy of Fine Art.
 In 1918 he worked for the Christian Science Monitor as a staff writer.

 Final years

 By 1922, he had removed to Toronto where he would spend his final years.
-He died after being struck by an automobile in downtown Toronto at the age of 72.
+He died after being struck by a motorist in downtown Toronto at the age of 72.
 He was married in 1903 to Mary Augusta Diamond of Belleville, Ontario, who predeceased him in 1930.
 They had no children.
 Their remains are interred at the Hamilton (now Bayview) Mausoleum in Hamilton, Ontario; the stained glass windows of the mausoleum were designed by Blomfield in the 1920s.